spizeck/Sea-Saba-Knowledge-Base/docs/DiveOperations/SurfaceSupport.md

 4. **Personal Gear Preparation**:
     - If applicable, have your own gear ready for the next dive.

-!!! note
+!!! warning
     - **Be Vigilant**: Surface support is a critical role that requires constant attention and vigilance.
     - **Communication**: Promptly report any issues or shortages to ensure seamless dive operations.
     - **Notify Issues Immediately**: This can't be stressed enough.
 We can't fix unreported issues.

+## Accountability

+All crew members assigned to Surface Support are responsible for following this SOP.
+Report any equipment issues or safety concerns to the Captain immediately.